 Emporia State University, Newman Division of Nursing (ESU NDN) offers a four year baccalaureate nursing program requiring 128 credit hours to earn the Bachelor of Science in Nursing degree.
 The nursing curriculum requires three years for completion once admitted into the major.
 Students generally apply for admission to the nursing program at the sophomore level.
-The program has education tracks for not only generic and registered nurse students but also licensed practical nurses.
+The program has education tracks for traditional students, licensed practical nurses and registered nurse students.
 Graduates of ESU NDN are eligible to take the national licensure examination for registered nursing (NCLEX-RN).

 Why nursing at ESU?